 10. The Wall

-Another of the top 10 scuba dives in Aruba is The Wall where you could dive for days and even weeks and not exhaust the marine life that can be seen here.
-This stunning reef is home to numerous green turtles who inhabitants it during their egg laying season (May-August).
+Another one of the top 10 scuba dives in Aruba is The Wall, where you could dive for days and even weeks and not see all of the abundant marine life that can be seen here.
+This stunning reef is home to numerous green turtles which inhabit it during their egg laying season, which is May through August.

 When you dive down the steep wall, you will be treated to a beautiful visual of gorgons, groupers, burrfish, and moray eels.
 The coral formations present here include black coral, ribbon coral, star coral, and flower coral.
 Among the marine life inhabiting The Wall are jackknife fish, damselfish, and porgys.